Proven-Paradox/shaper-system/Handbook.md

 #### Deadened Nerves
 Reduce all damage you take (after multipliers are applied) by your half your Toughness (minimum damage reduction: 1).
 This benefit increases as you raise your Hero Tier: the damage reduction increases by an amount equal to your half your Toughness each Hero Tier (so Toughness x 1 at Hero Tier 2, Toughness x 1.5 at Hero Tier 3, and so on).
-//Need to monitor this.
-Don’t want it to be strictly stronger than Enduring Protector.
-//If this isn’t doing enough, maybe I need to increase both this and Enduring Protector benefits?

 #### Defensive Lock
 When being targetted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
 This increases the Upkeep of Lock On by 1.